Contingencyplana/storybook_primordial_soup/a0_0_genesis_gloop/a0_0_the_cell_that_dreamed_it_had_begun/a15_0_the_compiler_that_built_itself/a2_0_add_empty_taskmaps_folder/subtaskmap.md

 This node performs the **ninth tiny step** in recursive minigame construction.

-It creates a completely empty `taskmaps/` folder inside the target minigame node, providing the foundation for future planning and scaffolding logic.
+It creates a completely empty `taskmaps/` folder inside the **Layer 3 minigame folder**, not within individual stanza nodes.

+This folder provides the foundation for future planning and scaffolding logic across one or more stanzas.

 No files are added — only the folder itself.